 - Refrigerate while making the filling.

-- Put eggs in a large bowl and add the sugar.
+- Put 3 eggs in a large bowl and add ½ cup sugar.
 Stir or lightly beat just to incorporate with a fork or whisk.

-- Add the pumpkin puree, vanilla, salt and spice mix.
+- Add 1 cup pumpkin puree, 1 teaspoon vanilla extract, ⅛ teaspoon salt and 2 teaspoons pumpkin pie spice.
 Mix well until integrated.

-- Slowly add milk and cream, stirring constantly without beating, until you have a smooth and fluid mixture.
+- Slowly add 1 ½ cups whole milk and ⅓ cup heavy cream, stirring constantly without beating, until you have a smooth and fluid mixture.

 - Place the pie shell in the preheated oven and slowly pour the pumpkin mixture.
 You can do this right next to the oven but be very careful when transporting it to the oven as it’s very liquid and it spills easy.